 in a small sauce pan: add all topping ingredients (except the yogurt) and bring to a boil then turn heat down to a simmer, stirring regularly.

-Let the blueberries simmer of about 1-3 min**
+Let the blueberries simmer for about 5-10 min**

 Scoop a dollop of creamy yogurt on top of your pancakes then pour the warm berries over it.